-Anonymous asked: Friendly reminder to post your rant about femShep dialogue changes.
+Anonymous said: Friendly reminder to post your rant about femShep dialogue changes.

 You got it, nonny!